napatech/dpdk/ntacc_readme.md

 - Copy offset:
 This setting is used to copy offset to different packets layers into the mbuf.
 See [Copy packet offset to mbuf](#copyoffset) for further information.
 <br>`CONFIG_RTE_LIBRTE_PMD_NTACC_COPY_OFFSET=y`

+##### Configuration setting using meson/ninja <a name="configurationmeson"></a>
+The NTACC PMD automatically compiled.

+- Hardware-based or software-based statistic:
+This setting is used to select between software-based and hardware-based statistics.
+To enable the setting run:
+<br>`meson setup --reconfigure -Dntacc_use_sw_stat=true`

+- Disable default filter:
+This setting is used to disable generation of a default catch all filter.
+See [Default filter](#default-filter) for further information.
+To enable the setting run:
+<br>`meson setup --reconfigure -Dntacc_no_default_filter=true`

 ## Napatech Driver Configuration <a name="driverconfig"></a>
 The Napatech driver is configured using an ini-file – `ntservice.ini`.
 By default, the ini-file is located in `/opt/napatech3/config`.
 The following changes must be made to the default ini-file.